neodsp/audio-io/README.md

 When reading a file you can specify the following things:

 - Start and stop in frames or time
-- First and last channel
+- First channel and number of channels

 The crate will try to decode and store only the parts that you selected.